Jorgylemos/Jorgylemos/README.md

 > Focus on web systems `development`.
-- 💬 Ask me about **Java, Python, Mysql, NodeJs, Javascript and React**
+- 💬 Ask me about **Java, Mysql, NodeJs, Javascript, Typescript and React**

 - 📫 How to reach me? **jorgylemos@outlook.com**